 Yes.
-Okay, get a rubber band, and get attached to a door, stand in front and do this yourself.
-Don't do anything on a patient till I've experienced myself so you can actually explain exactly what you're feeling I feel a bit in I can one my leg feels a bit funny.
-So test yourself. rubberband, round elastic around the doorknob.
-And get into the habit of holding it very lightly.
+Okay, get a rubber band, and attach it to a door, stand in front and do this yourself.
+I don't do anything on a patient till I've experienced myself, so you can actually explain exactly what you're feeling.
+In one my leg feels a bit funny.
+So test yourself.
+Rubberband around the doorknob and get into the habit of holding it very lightly.
 Don't grab it, hold very lightly.
-So you don't you get less flowing the brain bit.
-Got them all out.
-But holding tightly might actually block the movement.
+So you don't you get less flow in your brain bit.
+Can't remember all that, but holding tightly might actually block the movement.
 So it's very light.
 You're trying to externally rotate and get that tray of drinks working.
 So go away thinking of that.
-So we'd love to ban any hand coming down to stretch first and trying to think looking over that fence.
-And externally rotate.
-Don't hunch
+So with an elastic band in your hand coming down to stretch first and trying to think looking over that fence and externally rotate.
+Don't hunch.

-I knew.
-Lengthen lumbar neutral going on?
+Any of that lumbar neutral going on?

-Yes, all that trying to get a bit of pelvic rotation going on.
-But first of all get localise your lower traps, localise your traps, then introduce your glutes as your abdominals and trying to do both together.
+Yes, all that.
+Trying to get a bit of pelvic rotation going on.
+But first of all, localise your lower traps, localise your lower traps, then introduce your glutes, then your abdominals.
+Then try to do both together.
 If it's too much, just do one.
 Isolate first.
-And then once that becomes I think if you do it 1000 times it becomes second nature.
-I think that's in martial arts, it's once it's done, it's set as a new muscle pattern, correct muscle.
-So that's what I will do last week, banned, tro drinks, and then start introducing different leg movements.
-Right.
-So you're getting other diagonals, spirals working?
-Okay, so a bit wordy, but I think I answered your question.
+And then once that becomes, I think if you do it 1000 times it becomes second nature.
+I think that's in martial arts, once it's done, it's set as a new muscle pattern, correct muscle pattern.
+So that's what I would do: elastic band, tray of drinks, and then start introducing different leg movements.
+So you're getting other spirals working.
+A bit wordy, but I think I answered your question.

-Do you want to put your top back on and we're gonna sit down over and over there, and you can have a little bit of a rest?
-Thank you carry some water.
-So I put you through.
-It worked.
-So I think we both get lost in it.
-Enjoy it and passionate about it.
+Indeed.
+Would you like to put your top back on and we'll go and sit down over there, and you can have a little bit of a rest.
+Thank you, Karen.

+Have some water.
+Sorry, I put you through it there.
+It worked, didn't it?
+I think we both get lost in it, because we enjoy it and are passionate about it.

-No, it does.
-Watching Karen doing doesn't make me think, crikey, there's this is a complicated movement.
-It's not as simple views or theraband and do some internal external rotation stuff, there's much more going on which I can understand that now seeing the pictures of the spirals and so on, you were trying to engage a whole lot more than just external internal rotators.
+Watching Karen doing that does make me think, crikey, this is a complicated movement.
+It's not a simple use a theraband and do some internal external rotation stuff, there's much more going on, which I can understand that now seeing the pictures of the spirals and so on, we're trying to engage a whole lot more than just external/internal rotators.

 And there's certainly a picture which I do have, but I'm not allowed to show it.
-But there's a guy who does the it's the Natural Bodybuilding, he doesn't use any weights at all.
+But there's a guy who does the natural bodybuilding, he doesn't use any weights at all.
 He's purely done this, he looks magnificent, and strong and very balanced.
-And because you're it's a chain, if you get all parts that chain working in this chain is really strong.
-For the last Japan could actually supersede weights.
+And because it's a chain, if you get all parts of that chain working, this chain is really strong.
+An elastic band could actually supersede weights.
 But there's something to be argued about.

-But as an interesting one.
-I mean, bodybuilding isn't necessarily the same as strength building, I can't believe that it doesn't come without a considerable amount of increased strength.
+That's an interesting one.
+I mean, bodybuilding isn't necessarily the same as strength building, although I can't believe that it doesn't come without a considerable amount of increased strength.
 I can see how this, I would imagine from sort of conventional teaching about building muscle strength, it would take a long time to build strength through this.
-Yes,